 How to remove shellac at home

-Shellac - a type of gel polish - occupies almost the main place among the services offered by the masters of the nail industry.
-He has almost all the qualities that are so necessary and valuable for modern women: convenience - you can do whatever you want with your hands; reliability - a good master will firmly seal the coating on your nails; durability - you can not think about a manicure for up to 3 weeks and saving time - your pens will look well-groomed without any effort at any time of the day.
-But sometimes it is very difficult to find time to remove such a manicure in the salon, especially if the coating breaks off unexpectedly.
+Shellac, a type of gel polish, occupies almost the main place among the services offered by nail industry professionals.
+It has almost all the qualities that are so necessary and valuable for modern women: convenience - you can do anything with your hands; reliability - a good master will firmly seal the coating on your nails; durability - you can not think about manicure for up to 3 weeks and time saving - your hands will look well-groomed at any time of the day without any effort.
+But sometimes it’s very difficult to find time to remove such a manicure in a salon, especially if the coating breaks off unexpectedly.

 How to remove the sticky layer of shellac

-The last top coat is needed to hold all previous layers of varnish together.
-This is a kind of "glue", thanks to which the manicure lasts for such a long amount of time.
-You probably noticed that the master, at the end of his work, always wipes each nail with a special liquid - a cleanser.
-But if you bought a lamp for gel polish and all the necessary materials, intending to do yourself a manicure with shellac on your own, then you can save a lot on the cleanser by replacing it with simple tools that will surely be found in every home.
+The final top coat of sealer is needed to hold together all the previous layers of varnish.
+This is a kind of “glue”, thanks to which the manicure lasts for such a long time.
+You've probably noticed that at the end of his work, the master always wipes each nail with a special liquid - a clinser.
+But if you bought a lamp for gel polish and all the necessary materials, intending to do a manicure with shellac yourself, then you can save a lot on the clinser by replacing it with simple products that are sure to be found in every home.

-Of course, such hand-made tools will not suit you if you plan to plunge headlong into the nail industry and become a true master of your craft.
+Of course, such hand-made products are not suitable for you if you plan to plunge headlong into the nail industry and become a true master of your craft.
 Professionals usually use gel polish and all the necessary materials from the same brand, not only to maintain the style and status of the salon, but also for a better final result.
-In addition, in nail studios they try not to save on materials, guided by the rule "a miser pays twice."
-That is why professionals most often use Shellac Is the most famous and high-quality line of materials for nail care from the American company CND.
+In addition, nail studios try not to skimp on materials, following the rule “the stingy pays twice.”
+This is why professionals most often use Shellac is the most famous and high-quality line of nail care materials from the American company CND.

-The nail master also needs a clinser to degrease natural nails before applying any coating on them, be it gel polish, shellac or the most common nail polish, so that it lasts longer.
-By the way, that is why, before doing a manicure, experts recommend washing your hands with soap (we are not talking about simple hygiene) - the soap degreases the skin of the hands and nail surfaces well.
+A nail technician also needs a cleanser to degrease natural nails before applying any coating on them, be it gel polish, shellac or the most ordinary nail polish, so that it lasts longer.
+By the way, this is why before doing a manicure, experts recommend washing your hands with soap (we are not talking about simple hygiene) - soap degreases the skin of your hands and nail surfaces well.

-At home, instead of a cleanser, you can successfully use an ordinary nail polish remover, just be sure to make sure that it does not contain acetone, otherwise it will either dissolve the gel polish or spoil its color, although it is quite suitable for simple degreasing of your own nail, without cover.
+At home, instead of a cleanser, you can successfully use ordinary nail polish remover, just be sure to make sure that it does not contain acetone, otherwise it will either dissolve the gel polish or spoil its color, although it is quite suitable for simply degreasing the native nail, without coating.

 Shellac remover

-But when it comes time to remove the coating, the question arises of how to do it without harm to your nails.
-No matter how good shellac is, natural nails do not see the light under it and practically do not breathe for almost a month.
-Therefore, after removal, they will somehow look pale, fragile and weak, thin and begin to flake off.
-And if you come across a "professional" who has polished, out of the kindness of his soul, the entire upper plate of the nail - and sometimes that happens - then you are lost.
+But when the time comes to remove the coating, the question arises of how to do this without harm to your nails.
+No matter how good shellac is, natural nails do not see light under it and practically do not breathe for almost a month.
+Therefore, after removal, they will somehow look pale, fragile and weak, become thinner and begin to flake off.
+And if you come across a “professional” who, out of the kindness of his heart, polished the entire upper plate of the nail - and this happens - then it’s a waste of time.

 Remove shellac without liquid

-It is impossible to remove shellac or gel polish of any other company without any liquid at all - it is not for nothing that it is still so persistent.
-But at home, you do not need to purchase gel polish remover, you can use ordinary nail polish remover with acetone in the composition - the result will be almost the same as in the salon.
+You won’t be able to remove shellac or gel polish from any other brand without any liquid at all—it’s not for nothing that it’s so durable.
+But at home, you don’t have to buy gel polish remover; you can use ordinary nail polish remover with acetone in the composition - the result will be almost the same as in the salon.

-Many girls believe that acetone eats away and spoils nails - this is partly true, but few people know that in fact this is just a marketing move of manufacturers of materials for the nail industry, because with "unique" properties, nail polish remover without acetone in composition, supposedly capable of caring for nails, although in fact it is not much better than an acetone-containing liquid.
+Many girls believe that acetone corrodes and spoils nails - this is partly true, but few people know that in fact this is just a marketing ploy by manufacturers of materials for the nail industry, because nail polish remover without acetone, which has “unique” properties, is supposedly capable of caring for nails, although in fact it is not much better than acetone-containing liquid.
 The only difference is that acetone actually dries out the nail plate, so the nail looks lifeless for a while.
-But after all, you achieved exactly the same effect before applying the gel polish to your nails, using alcohol or cleanser for this.
+But you achieved exactly the same effect before you applied gel polish to your nails, using alcohol or a cleanser for this.

 Therefore, in the absence of a professional, more or less soft liquid, feel free to take acetone or nail polish remover with acetone.

-So, if you did not have time to go to the salon to remove such a manicure, or you decided not to spend your money on this simple procedure, then removing it at home, as you can see, is not at all difficult.
+So, if you don’t have time to go to the salon to remove such a manicure, or you decide not to spend your money on this simple procedure, then removing it at home, as you can see, is not at all difficult.

-In addition to liquid for removing gel polish (as well as a simple liquid for removing nail polish or acetone, depending on where you left off), you will need:
+In addition to gel polish remover (as well as simple nail polish remover or acetone, depending on where you end up), you will need:

 - ordinary household foil (chocolate foil will also work);